DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 # playground-cypress-dashboard

+Do you have a GitHub account?
+If not sign up here: https://github.com/

+---

 Set up repository for the DevOps Playground with Cypress Dashboard

 Running Cypress with record from your local machine